Visual Glossary - Translating AI for Infrastructure Engineers

 Best practices for infrastructure professionals

-• Training is expensive - inference is constant.
+• Training is expensive.
+Inference is constant.

-• Prompt = input; model = brain; response = output.
+• Prompt = input.
+Model = brain.
+Response = output.

-• Idle GPU = wasted cost.
+• Idle GPU equals wasted cost.

-• AI logs may contain sensitive data → always encrypt.
+• AI logs may contain sensitive data.
+Always encrypt.

 Conclusion

-This glossary was built to help infrastructure professionals feel confident and fluent in the applied AI vocabulary.
+This glossary was built to help infrastructure professionals feel confident and fluent in applied AI vocabulary.
 You already master the essentials — now you speak the language too.

 “From VMs to inference, from logs to tokens — the future of infrastructure is cognitive.”